Creation of Plates 34 & 33

 images, is the opportunity to add a light coloured background when photographing projected

 images on to other objects.

-For example when creating a picture such as plate 11 (Page 2), the way of avoiding the
+For example when creating a picture such as (plate 11 ), the way of avoiding the

 portrait from being seen behind the feather, was by having a large dark space beyond the

 feather.
 Then only the image focused, on to the feather, could have been seen

 the parts that missed the feather were lost out of focus in the dark area beyond.
 It would not have been possible to mask the image to the feather had a light

 surface been close behind it.
 That is why many of these pictures have very